ChickenKyiv/frontend/README.md

 Homepage basic layout will be provided later.

 ## Important Notes
-Use Sentry Releases to ship better code
+- We'll use Sentry Releases to ship better code
-Use git flow so we'll not intersect between developers Use PR for pushing your code into master and I'll be a reviewer Use bin-flow
+- We'll use git flow so we'll not intersect between developers
+- We'll use PR for pushing your code into master and I'll be a reviewer
+- We'll use bin-flow
-For making react components ready for cross-projects we'll use Bit.
+- For making react components ready for cross-projects we'll use Bit.
-We'll use Jest + Enzyme for tests
+- We'll use Jest + Enzyme for tests
-We'll use Netlify in order to have ability review our pages online We'll use Travis CI for setting up tests coverage
+- We'll use Netlify in order to have ability review our pages online
+- We'll use Travis CI for setting up tests coverage
-Send API calls to server. @TODO share with team API endpoints. for making calls use Axious.
+- Send API calls to server. @TODO share with team API endpoints. for making calls use Axious.
-For subscription service we'll use Paddle.js
+- For subscription service we'll use Paddle.js

-Each component should looks simple and understandable we should use ReactStrap.
+- Each component should looks simple and understandable
+- We should use ReactStrap components for faster development process
-You should create and maintain documentation
+- You should create and maintain documentation

-## Big functionality topics to cover
+## Big functionality topics to cover later
-Calendar
+- Calendar
-Weekly menu
+- Weekly menu
-Auth
+- Auth
-Recipe
+- Recipe
-Grocery list
+- Grocery list
-Expenses
+- Expenses
-Nutrition
+- Nutrition information
-Food tracking or Food logging
+- Food tracking or Food logging
-Search
+- Search
-Recipe
+- Recipe
-Tips
+- Cooking Tips

-Account system(basic user profile section)
+- Account system(basic user profile section)
-Email Notifications
+- Email Notifications
-Send grocery list to email
+- Send grocery list to email
-Share your grocery list
+- Share your grocery list
-CRUD Departments, Ingredients, Measurements, Recipes, Grocery Lists Import data from Excel File
+- CRUD Departments, Ingredients, Measurements, Recipes, Grocery Lists
+- Import data from Excel File
-ACL, ACL for users(user cannot edit ingredients, that he don't own)
+- ACL, ACL for users(user cannot edit ingredients, that he don't own)

 ## List of Milestones